 Eve Rittenberg, MD

-Dr. Eve Rittenberg is a primary care physician with interests in women’s health, trauma-informed care (TIC), and medical education.
-Her research efforts are focused on trauma-informed care, both in how TIC impacts patients and in how to train and assess students and clinicians.
-Dr. Rittenberg received her MD from Harvard Medical School and completed her residency at BWH.
-She received a 2018-2021 Robert Wood Johnson Clinical Scholars fellowship, as part of a BWH team focused on trauma-informed care.
-In 2021, Dr. Rittenberg was awarded a Rabkin Fellowship in Medical Education, completing a project in medical student education in women’s health.
+Dr. Eve Rittenberg is a primary care physician whose interests span women’s health, trauma-informed care (TIC), medical education, and narrative medicine.
+Dr. Rittenberg received her MD from Harvard Medical School (HMS) and completed her residency at BWH.
+As part of a BWH team focused on trauma-informed care, she received a 2018-2021 Robert Wood Johnson Clinical Scholars fellowship.
+In 2021, Dr. Rittenberg was awarded a Rabkin Fellowship in Medical Education.

-Dr. Rittenberg practices primary care at the Fish Center for Women’s Health, where she also teaches and mentors residents and HMS medical students, and where she served as medical director of primary care for several years.
-Over the years, she has been active in several committees both at BWH and HMS, and has received the Partners in Excellence Award twice.
-Dr. Rittenberg was selected to participate in both the Physician Leadership Program at Harvard Business School and the Clinical Process Improvement Leadership Program (CPIP) at PHS.
-She has led efforts to improve patient care and clinical care, seen in her work to improve workflow and team efficiency within the clinic.
+Dr. Rittenberg practices primary care at the Fish Center for Women’s Health, where she served as medical director of Fish Center primary care for several years.
+With Dr. Kari Braaten, she leads an interdisciplinary elective in women’s health for medical students.
+She has been active in several committees at BWH and HMS and has received the Partners in Excellence Award twice.
+Dr. Rittenberg was selected to participate in the Physician Leadership Program at Harvard Business School.
+Additionally, Dr. Rittenberg completed the Clinical Process Improvement Leadership Program (CPIP) and was part of the leadership team that gained National Committee for Quality Assurance (NCQA) Patient-Centered Medical Home accreditation for the Fish Center primary care practice.
+Through this work, she led efforts to develop more efficient and effective patient-centered care.

 Brigham & Women’s Hospital